kai-bat/SubnauticaPhoton/README.md

 - Sync player animation
 - Create system for automatic sync of objects/fish AI

-Feel free to contribute to the repo if you want
+Feel free to contribute to the repo if you want.

 You will have to set up .dll references and post-build events manually to suit your system

 Built using QModManager